-Precipitation levels were above average for 2009.
-Most of the water levels continued to climb throughout the subbasin.
-Water use in 2008 was higher than in 2007 but still below the historical annual average.
+Initial precipitation amounts were below average for 2010.
+Change in water levels varied throughout the subbasin with some priority areas seeing declines while others had increases.
+Water use in 2009 was less than in 2008.
 It is important to continue to increase our understanding of the impacts of pumping, how fast the system recovers after recharge events, and other characteristics of the hydrologic system in order to evaluate the long-term effects of water usage on this subbasin, protect property rights, and ensure the benefits of these water resources to future generations.